vippsas/vipps-login-api/vipps-login-api.md

    See [.well-known](#openid-connect-discovery-endpoint)

 Client calls:
-1) User scan QR code and confirms login in Vipps app.
+1. User scan QR code and confirms login in Vipps app.

-2) The client will receive a jwt on the preregistered webhook.
+2. The client will receive a jwt on the preregistered webhook.

-3) The client needs to validate this jwt using the keyset found in 'jwks_uri' under [.well-known](#openid-connect-discovery-endpoint).
+3. The client needs to validate this jwt using the keyset found in 'jwks_uri' under [.well-known](#openid-connect-discovery-endpoint).
+   The claim `vipps-qr-code-id` can be used by the client to identify the specific QR code that the user scanned.
    Decoded jwt payload example
    ```
    {